NoahTheDuke/splint/docs/configuration.md

 # Configuration

-`splint` has lots of configuration, just lots and lots.
+Splint has lots of configuration.
 They can be defined in a `.splint.edn` file at the root of the project.

 The format of the file is that any of the cli options can be added here, and all rules must be fully-qualified with their settings in a map as the key: